mohanmca/MohanLearningGround/src/main/md/Tools/Data Engineering/etl-and-data-pipelines-shell-airflow-kafka.md

 4. Normalizing: converting data to common units
 5. Data Structuring: converting one data format to another, such as JSON, XML, or CSV to database tables
 6. Feature Engineering: creating KPIs for dashboards or machine learning
 7. Anonymizing and Encrypting: ensuring privacy and security
+8. Formatting and data typing
-8. Sorting: ordering the data to improve search performance
+9. Sorting: ordering the data to improve search performance
-9. Aggregating: summarizing granular data
+10. Aggregating: summarizing granular data

 ## What is dataloading
 1. Moving data into a new environment